Certificate in Spanish Language

 How to Get Started

-- Pass two upper-level courses taught in Spanish.
+Pass two upper-level courses taught in Spanish with a C- or better.
 There are two options for completing this requirement:

-- Option 1: Spanish 3015; Spanish Composition and Communication and one pre-approved content-based course
+Option 1: Spanish 3015w; Spanish Composition and Communication and one pre-approved content-based course

-- Option 1: An academic study abroad experience of at least six weeks that includes at least one course taught in Spanish.
+Option 1: An academic study abroad experience of at least six weeks in a Spanish speaking country or territory that includes at least one course taught in Spanish.

-- Pass the critical reflection essay: Submit a short essay (450–600 words) written in English that is both a self-assessment of your Spanish-language skills and also explains how you have used your language and cultural understanding skills at the university and beyond.
+Pass the critical reflection essay: Submit a short essay (450–600 words) written in English, Spanish or Portuguese that is both a self-assessment of your Spanish-language skills and also explains how you have used your language and cultural understanding skills at the university and beyond.

 Additional Experiences to Increase Your Spanish Proficiency